Alexays/Waybar/README.md

 Contributions welcome! - have fun :)<br>
-The style guidelines is [Google's](https://google.github.io/styleguide/cppguide.html)
+The style guidelines is [Google's](https://google.github.io/styleguide/cppguide.html).

+An introduction to writing modules is available in [modules.md](./doc/modules.md).

 ## License